fbrowther/Determine-Factors-Influencing-Collision-and-Accidents-in-UK/README.md

 # Project-2
 This is an ETL project where depending on the use case, a data is sourced, transformed (cleaned) and loaded onto either relational (PostgreSQL) or non-relational database (MongoDB).
+The stored database can then be accessed/queried to derive insights.